Terror on Every Side!

-But what the individuals who listened to Josiah and Jeremiah and shared their faith in God?
+But what about the individuals who listened to Josiah and Jeremiah and shared their faith in God?
 Will God protect them when the Babylonian army arrives?

-Nebuchadnezzar, appoints Jehoiachin's uncle Zedekiah as king, but Zedekiah is weak and easily swayed.
+Nebuchadnezzar, appoints Jeconiah's uncle, Zedekiah, as king, but Zedekiah is weak and easily swayed.
 Jeremiah continues to provide godly guidance, but powerful forces are working against him, and the king's good intentions are overridden by foolish advice.

-King Nebuchadnezzar has lost patience and Jerusalem will pay the price.
-Zedekiah continues to vacillate instead of providing leadership.
-Disaster is brewing as the Babylonian army surrounds the city and food is slowly running out.
+King Nebuchadnezzar has lost patience, and Jerusalem will pay the price.
+The Babylonian army waits outside the city and King Zedekiah continues to vacillate instead of providing godly leadership – and then food starts to run out.

 No-one would believe Jeremiah’s words until it was too late – and then there was Terror on Every Side!
 The only hope left is to follow Jeremiah’s advice and surrender to King Nebuchadnezzar.
 But who would dare to do that?